 d.
 One (1) representative appointed by the chair of the Race Walking Committee; and

 e.
-Six (6) Ten Year or Ten Year+ Athletes appointed by the chair of the Athletes Advisory Committee, at least four (4) of whom shall be Ten Year Athletes, and at least one of whom shall be either a long distance runner or race walker.
+Six (6) Ten Year or Ten Year+ Athletes selected by the Athletes Advisory Committee, at least four (4) of whom shall be Ten Year Athletes, and at least one (1) of whom shall be either a long distance runner or race walker.
+At least thirty-three and 33/100 percent (33.33%) of the committee’s total authorized membership shall be comprised of Ten Year or Ten Year+ Athletes.

 3. Subcommittee Member Substitution: In the event that any individual is unable to attend a staff subcommittee meeting, the individual or committee that appointed the individual may appoint a substitute.